The Final Fantasy Mystic Quest wiki last edited by Guided_By_Tigers on 02/24/13 08:13PM

 Overview

-The game begins with the player controlling a young adult named Benjamin during an adventure to reclaim stolen crystals that represented the world's elemental powers.
-Unlike most of the Squaresoft RPG's of the time, there are no save points; players were allowed to save at any time.
+Unlike most of the Squaresoft RPGs of the time, there are no save points; players are allowed to save at any time.
 Party size is limited to two with Benjamin and a secondary character slot that rotates as the story progresses.
 In place of random battles, the player is able to see enemies on the field without the need of an item until a specific point in the game, but all enemies are stationary and incapable of roaming.
-Also unlike most RPGs, players are not allowed to free roam the world map, making the gameplay linear.
+Also unlike most RPGs, players are not allowed to free roam the world map, making the gameplay mostly linear.
 The player is required to follow guided paths, some of which could be blocked off until tasks are completed.
 Characters can jump, and use weapons outside of battle lending it an action-adventure type of gameplay also not found in other Final Fantasies.
 Mystic Quest includes many puzzles during the gameplay.
-Mystic Quest does not have the tradition of random enemies like the rest of the Final Fantasy franchise, instead you battle stationary enemies within dungeons.
-The player has the choice whether to attack the enemy or not.
+Mystic Quest does not have the tradition of random enemies like the rest of the Final Fantasy franchise, instead the player battles stationary enemies within dungeons.
+The player has the choice whether to attack the enemy or not, and can prepare beforehand with restorative items.
 The battle screen appears after approaching an enemy, turns are awarded back and forth with the fastest character getting the most turns.
 Players can battle, run, or "control" during the battle menu.
-Control can allow the player to manually control your allies or have the CPU control them.
+Control can allow the player to manually control their allies or have the CPU control them.
 Battle is influenced by statistics like speed, accuracy, or attacking power.
 Characters gain experience points and gold pieces from winning battles.
-The game also includes battlefields that you can enter and attempt to clear out ten enemies which rewards the player with a large award.
+The game also includes battlefields that the player can enter and attempt to clear out ten battles against pre-set enemy encounters which rewards the player with a large cash prize or even a unique item.

 Soundtrack